wakidur/handlebar-practice/README.md

 6. Helpers : Even though Handlebars is a logic-less templating engine, it can execute simple logics using helpers.
 A Handlebars helper is a simple identifier that may be followed by parameters (separated by a space), as shown below:

          Custom Helpers : You can create your own helper to perform complex logics using the expression system theat Handlebars provides.
 There are two kinds of helper: function Helper and block helper.
 The first definition is meant for a single expression, while the latter is used for block expression.

-      Custom function helper : The syntax for a function helper is {{helperName parameter1 parameter2 ...}}.
+      A. Custom function helper : The syntax for a function helper is {{helperName parameter1 parameter2 ...}}.
 To better understand how to proceed with the implementation, let’s create a function helper called studyStatus which returns a string that will be “passed” if passingYear < 2015 and “not passed” if passingYear >= 2015:

-     Custom block helper : Custom block helpers are used in the same way as function helpers, but the syntax is a bit different.
-The syntax of block            helpers is:
+     B. Custom block helper : Custom block helpers are used in the same way as function helpers, but the syntax is a bit different.
+The syntax of block  helpers is

+7. Partial Templates: Handlebars partial are templats that can be shared among  different templates.
+They are written as {{ > partialName}}.

+8. handlebars-precompilation-demo

+A demo to show how handlebars precompilation works

+    keep all the template files with .handlebars extension inside the templates folder.
+    In the root folder run handlebars templates/ -f templatesCompiled.js handlebars path/to/folder-of-templates -f fpath/to/folder-of-templates/filename.js
+    You will get a compiled templatesCompiled.js in the root directory.
+    Insert the runtime handlebars and the compiled js file

+    <script src="handlebars.runtime.js"></script>
+    <script src="path/to/templatesCompiled.js"></script>

+        Access the template of demo.handlebars by using

+    var context = {
+        "name":"Ritesh Kumar",
+        "occupation" : "Developer"
+    }

+    var templateScript = Handlebars.templates.demo(context);

+    $(body).append(templateScript);

+        Run index.html on the browser to see the resultant html.

+    That's it.